 That said, peaceful divorces are possible.
 Contrary to popular belief, divorce doesn’t have to be a battle.
 Some couples choose to end their divorce in mediation and finalize their separation on agreeable terms.
 By choosing to mediate your divorce and keep it out of court, you can potentially save yourself a lot of time, money and heartache.
 But not every divorce is a good candidate for mediation.

 How can you know if mediation is the right option for your divorce?
 One of the keys is knowing what happens and what to expect during divorce mediation.
+Another key is having an experienced Houston family law attorney in your corner.
 Explore the factors you’ll need to consider before making a final decision.